Starting Your Own Digital Skills Training Program

 Summarizing

-Digital navigators are a community-based solution that can help close the digital divide.
-The Idaho Commission for Libraries is committed to expanding Digital Access for All Idahoans, and that means creating an ecosystem of statewide, regional, and local solutions.
-Digital navigators play an essential role in this work.
+Digital skills trainers are a community-based solution that can help close the digital divide.
+The Idaho Commission for Libraries is committed to expanding digital access, and that means creating an ecosystem of statewide, regional, and local solutions.
+Digital skills trainers play an essential role in this work.
 In-person, on-the-ground, and in-community support ensures Idahoans have what they need to thrive online.

 The elements of this workbook should help organizations develop a plan for starting programs.
-Understanding digital navigators and why they’re important is a first step.
+Understanding trainers and why they’re important is a first step.
 From there, it’s crucial to gather data and define the scope of your program.
-After that, focus on the who, the what, and the how of digital navigation work.
+After that, focus on the who, the what, and the how of digital skills training work.
 Then, establish practical resources for implementing your plan.
 Integrate data collection and measurement from the beginning.
 Examples of forms are in the following section.

 Example Forms